Sesame Chicken Pasta with Thai-Style Peanut Sauce

 Roasted broccoli or Simple Skillet Green Beans

 Three Years Ago: Cinnamon Apple Cider Muffins

 Sesame Chicken Asparagus Pasta with Creamy Peanut Sauce

 Pasta, Chicken and Extras:

 - 8 ounces linquine, thin spaghetti or regular spaghetti (whole wheat works great)

-- 3 cups diced, cooked chicken (rotisserie chicken meat works great here as well as this simple skillet method for quick, shredded chicken)
+- 3 cups diced cooked chicken, (rotisserie chicken meat works great here as well)

 - 1 pound asparagus, tough ends trimmed and cut into 1-inch pieces